The people spoke, and UC listened — if begrudgingly.

-UC said the new symbol was an additional branding element for the ten-campus university system, not a replacement for the seal.
+UC said the new symbol was an additional branding element, not a replacement for the seal.

 "Therefore, I have instructed the communications team to suspend further use of the monogram.
 For certain applications, this process could require a measure of time to complete.
 In due course, we will re-evaluate this element of the visual identity system."